optimizely/scribe/content/stories/upworthy.md

 But as Upworthy’s audience grew, Peter realized that the site’s design was not keeping up with the needs of frequent visitors.
 Engagement was growing and people were spending more time on the site – but it was difficult to find additional content after landing on the site.

 “Our users wanted to dig deeper, but there was no obvious way to get to a second piece of content,” says Peter.
-Peter’s goal was to increase sitewide engagement, while maintaining the share-optimized user experience.
+Peter’s goal was to increase sitewide engagement, while maintaining the sharing-optimized user experience.

 ## HYPOTHESIS

 Peter believed that adding a recommended content module would decrease the number of social shares for each article on average.
 “We had already done a lot of testing around our content and we found that when we added distractions, user sharing went down,” says Peter.
 “We were actually hesitant about adding the module at all.”

-So his team decided to test it out, exper-imenting with variety of recommended content module designs and layouts.
+So his team decided to test it out, experimenting with variety of recommended content module designs and layouts.
 They hoped to find an option that would provide users with more content while still having a minimal effect on social sharing.

 ## TEST